Quick start

 2 · First boot

-Connect power and network.
-The appliance boots from an internal mSATA into a Debian-stable image.
-At the first boot screen you'll be asked for the enrolment token we sent ahead of shipment — paste it in.
+The appliance boots into a hardened Debian image.
+At the first boot screen you'll be asked for the enrolment token we sent ahead of deployment — paste it in.

 # What's happening under the hood, FYI: